-Sleep-inducing ingredients and soothing childhood memories helps milk calm body and soul
+Sleep-inducing ingredients and soothing childhood memories help milk calm body and soul

 Got milk?
-We should, especially if we’re hoping to boost our chances of enjoying a blissful night’s sleep.
+You should, especially if you’re hoping to boost your chances of enjoying a blissful night’s sleep.
 It turns out that Mom’s advice – drink a glass of warm milk before bedtime – is no myth.
 What’s more, there are legitimate scientific reasons behind this common bedtime ritual.

-Why a glass of milk before bed helps you sleep better
+Why a glass of warm milk before bed helps you sleep better

 “Milk can potentially help a person sleep because it contains the amino acid tryptophan, a precursor to serotonin,” says Becky Kerkenbush, a registered dietitian and media representative for the Wisconsin Academy of Nutrition and Dietetics.
 “We can thank serotonin for milk’s snooze-inducing properties.
 Serotonin is a neurotransmitter that plays a role in appetite, sleep, behavior, mood, body temperature and coordination.”

 She also points out that milk is a rich source of calcium, which helps muscles relax.
 And when milk is warmed, it has a soothing effect.
 As a bonus, it may also evoke comforting memories from childhood.

 And one interesting research tidbit for milk lovers: Cows milked at night produced milk with higher levels of tryptophan and melatonin.
 This “night milk” was used for a study published in the Journal of Medicinal Food.
 In the study, milk calmed mice and helped them fall asleep faster.
 Alas, it’s not something you’ll find in the fridge at your local grocery store any time soon.